LinkWellNodes/Documentation/docs/knowledgebase/Verifiable-Random-Numbers-Guide.md

 ## LinkWell Nodes VRN vs. Chainlink Labs VRF

 **LinkWell Nodes' VRN** (Verifiable Random Numbers) service is a comparable alternative to **Chainlink Labs' VRF** (Verifiable Random Function) service.
-Below is a feature comparison table to help you decide which option is right for your business.
+The following feature comparison table will help you decide which option is right for your business:

 ### Full feature comparison table